-A study of the effects of group relations on human behavior with special emphasis on developing a Christian world view.
+Students explore the effects of group relations on human behavior with special emphasis on developing a Christian worldview.

 SOCI 205 Geography (3)

 Introductory world regional geography focusing on the ways in which cultural groups around the world utilize and modify their landscapes and environments.